- friendship bracelets

 My goal for this blog is to promote loop braiding in general, introduce beginners to loop braiding, and also to share some of my techniques for braiding comfortably with more loops than are normally used in fingerloop braiding.

 My site doesn’t teach all the known historic types of loop braids.
 There are a few other loop braiding sites, as well as some books on loop braiding where you can learn many other great braids (see links in my sidebar, and my upper menu tab on Old English Pattern Books for Loop Braiding).
 None will show you my methods for braiding with 9 loops and more.
 Most other sources will teach a slightly different method for making the most basic braids—the “A-fell method.”
 Its upper limit for comfortable braiding is 7 loops.
 I prefer to teach basic braids using the method that is mainly known from Asia—the “V-fell method.”
 It allows using up to 9 loops.
 (See my info page on the A-fell, V-fell and Slentre methods for more about these 3 different methods for making the same basic loop braids.)

 Loop braiding is faster and more efficient than free-end braiding, but it has some inherent limitations.
 The main ones are the number of loops one person can braid with, and how long this braid can be.
 In the past, braiders got around both these limitations by loop-braiding in teams.
 Two or more braiders would stand next to each other, and link their braids together to braid a wider braid.
-For longer braids, one person would hold the start of the braid, and tighten the fell (the base of the braid) each time the braider completed a cycle of braiding.
-If you are interested in making cordage or rope and have a buddy who is as well, this is not hard to do, and is a great way to braid long lengths fairly quickly.
+For longer braids, one person would hold the start of the braid, and tighten the fell (the base of the braid) each time the braider or braiders completed a cycle of braiding.
+If you and a friend are interested in making longer lengths of bands or cordage, this is not hard to do, and is a great way to braid longer lengths fairly quickly.